Installing Sonatype Nexus Repository Using the OpenShift Operator

 Navigate to Operators → Operator Hub; locate and install (if not already installed) the Nexus Repository HA Operator in an existing or new project.

-Deploying the operator is not yet complete; you must complete the remaining steps for the operator to be fully operational.
+Complete the remaining steps for the operator to be fully operational.

 Select the NexusRepo tab; then, select the Create NexusRepo button.